mevdschee/java-crud-api/full/README.md

   - [x] Support for input and output of database structure and records
   - [x] Support for 13 different database systems (thanks to jOOQ)

+## Features

+### Multi-domain CORS support

+By default all cross-origin requests are allowed.
+Use the key "rest.cors.allowed-origins" and set it to one or multiple hosts in a comma separated list (e.g. "http://localost:8080,http://localhost:9090").

 ## Extra Features

 ### Support for output in JSON or XML